Ph.D., University of Maryland

 - Courses in international HRM (undergraduate & graduate)

 - Employment volatility (e.g., turnover, downsizing)

-Jim Guthrie is the interim dean of the University of Kansas School of Business and William and Judy Docking Professor in Business.
+Jim Guthrie is the William and Judy Docking Professor in Business at the University of Kansas School of Business.

 He joined the KU School of Business in 1988 as an assistant professor.
 Guthrie was promoted to full professor in 2002, and he was appointed associate dean of academic affairs for the business school in 2014.
+He served as interim dean of the KU School of Business from 2016 to 2017.
 As a professor, Guthrie has taught courses in the human resource management field at the doctoral, master’s, undergraduate, and executive education levels.
 Guthrie has also been a visiting professor at the University of Limerick and Dublin City University in Ireland and the University of Waikato and the University of Auckland in New Zealand.